History of ASIIP

 Alex Marsden, Regional Liaison (Wales)

-I am an Adlerian therapist and trainer working in west Wales.
+I am experienced Adlerian therapist and trainer working in west Wales.
 I am enthusiastic about promoting any methods which increase self-awareness and personal evolution, I believe the world is ready for change but that in reality society can only change at the level of the individual.
 For this, effective techniques and methods are needed.
 At a time when the survival of our species requires cooperation based on self-knowledge, the theory, techniques and holistic vision of Alfred Adler would seem to be invaluable.
+We are at a point in time when the continuation of his work in Britain is hanging in the balance and if it is possible to make a difference, I would like to be part of that change.
+I am passionate about Adler’s methods.
+I am articulate, creative and also have personal experience of a diverse range of personal development methods and movements.
 I would like to see ASIIP grow and prosper particularly in its capacity to promote the ideas of Alfred Adler.
 For this task I think that we need to strengthen our capacity to create sustainable educational programs, courses and seminars.
-It is only through creation of future Adlerian practitioners that the long term influence of Adler can be assured in the UK.
+It is only through creation of future Adlerian practitioners that the long-term influence of Adler can be assured in the UK.

 Claire DeShon, Conference coordinator Web Developer (Essex)

-I currently offer private counselling and work with YCT (Young Concern Trust), undertaking group work and one to one sessions.
-I also volunteer for a mental health charity ‘Forever Ahead Community’.
+I currently offer private counselling and am also a co-founder, service manager, and director for ‘Sunflower Community Project’ which is a non-profit organisation, working with those in the realm of Mental Health.
 I have a Bachelor of Science degree in Social Psychology, ASIIP Diploma in Individual Psychology, and NVQ in adult group education.
-I deliver parent support and self- esteem courses both using the Adlerian ethos.
+I deliver parent support and self-esteem courses both using the Adlerian ethos.
 The Adlerian model of Individual Psychology is part and parcel of who I believe I am.
-I have served on the ASIIP council as an active member for the past four years, and I feel that my organisational skills, such as assisting in running the ASIIP Spring Conference, will be of continued use as a Council member.
-In the last year I have also taken on responsibility for the re-development of the ASIIP website.
+I have served on the ASIIP council as an active member for the past five years, and I feel that my organisational skills, such as assisting in running the ASIIP Spring Conference, will be of continued use as a Council member.
+I also offer to look after and update the ASIIP website.
 I want to continue being on council to move ASIIP forward to embrace the many changes that lie before it in the future, such as moving towards a digital age and promoting the Individual Psychology model to a new generation.

 Join us or Renew Membership